-As long as you can ensure these quality controls are met, then all you need to do is choose a job board that fits your budget and suits the needs of your candidate search.
+As long as you can ensure these quality controls are met, then all you need to do is choose the best job boards that fit your budget and suit the needs of your candidate search.

-The “best” job board to use, is the one that gets your message (I have a great job opportunity!), out to candidates who are qualified for your job and interested in doing it.
+The best job boards to use are the ones that gets your message (I have a great job opportunity!), out to candidates who are qualified for your job and interested in doing it.

 Again, high quality candidates are the ones who were worth interviewing, so measuring this metric will be crucial in determining job board quality.

 To help you out here is a list of job board subscription costs that Glassdoor compiled: